epsagon/epsagon-node/README.md

 ### AWS Batch

-Tracing batch jobs running in AWS Batch can be done by wrapping the main handler/entrypoint of the code:
+Tracing batch jobs running in AWS Batch can be declared by wrapping the main handler/entrypoint of the code:

 ```javascript
 const epsagon = require('epsagon');